 Go deeper: Read more of our insights on this topic below.

-There are ample opportunities to leverage an analytics-focused, data-driven approach to enhance sanctions screening compliance programmes during all phases of the programme workflow.
-The illustration below depicts this approach and is followed by a discussion on how technology, including AI, and analytics can drive advances in these programmes.
+There are ample opportunities to leverage an analytics-focused, data-driven approach to enhance sanctions screening compliance programs during all phases of the program workflow.
+The illustration below depicts this approach and is followed by a discussion on how technology, including AI, and analytics can drive advances in these programs.